Let’s learn sparse matrix and its representations in java.

 What are the different ways of representing sparse matrix in memory?

 There are two ways to represent sparse matrix,

-- three column form
+- Array representation or three column form

 - linked list representation

-Three column form
+Three column form or array representation

 In three column form representation there are three columns row, column and value.
 For example, this is 4 X 4 matrix and values are as shown below,